twilio/twilio-voice-ios/iOS-13-Migration-Guide.md

 1. Upgrade to Twilio Voice iOS SDK to 5.0.0
 2. Your app must initialize `PKPushRegistry` with PushKit push type VoIP at the launch time on iOS 13.
 As mentioned in the [PushKit guidelines](https://developer.apple.com/documentation/pushkit/supporting_pushkit_notifications_in_your_app), the system can’t deliver push notifications to your app until you create a PKPushRegistry object for VoIP push type and set the delegate.
 If your app delays the initialization of `PKPushRegistry`, your app may receive outdated PushKit push notifications, and if your app decides not to report the received outdated push notifications to CallKit, iOS 13 may terminate your app.
 3. Report the call to CallKit.
 Refer to this [example](https://github.com/twilio/voice-quickstart-swift/tree/master) for how to report the call to CallKit.
-4. Update how you decode the PushKit token.
+4. If you are using the Voice iOS SDK 5.2.1 and below, update how you decode the PushKit token.
 Previously we recommended providing the description field of the `PKPushCredentials.token`.
 Starting with iOS 13 the description format can change and become invalid preventing a user from registering for incoming call notifications.

     **Swift**